MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

     If the work items are defined in another project, then first select the Project.
 Then, make your selections:

     -   **Query**.
-Use this method when you've defined a query that you know contains the set or superset of the work items that you want.
+Use this method when you've defined a query that contains the set or superset of work items you want.
     -   **IDs**.
 Use this method when you know the IDs of the work items that you want to link to.
           In the **IDs** box, type the IDs of the work items that you want to find, separated by commas or spaces.
     -   **Title contains**.
 Use this method to find work items that have a common word or phrase in the title field.
 In the **and type** list, select the type of work item that you want to retrieve.